 - TBC.
 Plenary presentation at DiscourseNet 20, University of Budapest, Hungary, May 2018.

 - A cross-varietal perspective on variation and change in restrictive relativization: evidence from Britain and Canada.
 UKLVC 11, Cardiff, UK, August 2017 (with S. Levey).

 - Revisiting transatlantic relatives: evidence from British and Canadian English.
-Methods XVI, Tachikawa, Tokyo, Japan, August 2017 (with S. Levey).
+Methods XVI, Tachikawa, Tokyo, Japan (with S. Levey).

 - Because vigorous grammaticalization, innit: the new tag question 'system' of MLE.
 University of Edinburgh, UK (with E. Torgersen).

 - Social and cognitive effects on old-age language use.
 Institute of Neuroscience, Newcastle University, UK.

 - The multiple variables of innit: achieving full accountability in discourse-pragmatic variation and change research.
 DiPVaC 3, University of Ottawa, Canada.

 - The language of dementia: applying sociolinguistic methods to issues in assessing and treating cognitive impairment.
 Workshop given at ICCH 13, New Orleans, Louisiana (with A. Hesson).

 - The devil is in the detail: interpreting I don't know in Mini Mental State Exams.
 ICCH 13, New Orleans, Louisiana (with A. Hesson).
 [This presentation was short-listed (out of 600+ submissions) for the Best Paper Award and was commissioned for publication in Patient, Education and Counseling 99(9).]